 Hyperlactatemia during sepsis may result from anaerobic glycolysis.
-When whole-body oxygen delivery fails to meet cellular demands, tissues transition from predominant mitochondrial aerobic respiration to less efficient ATP generation by glycolysis.
-This is most commonly observed at the time of initial patient presentation, and in many cases can be resolved by administration of intravenous fluids with or without vasoactive agents.
-However, other factors may also increase serum lactate levels in sepsis, including β_2 -receptor stimulation from endogenous/exogenous catecholamines, impaired tissue oxygen extraction (mitochondrial dysfunction, and thiamine deficiency.
+When whole-body oxygen delivery fails to meet cellular demands, tissues transition from mitochondrial aerobic respiration to less efficient ATP generation by glycolysis.
+This is most common at the time of initial patient presentation and, in many cases, resolves with administration of intravenous fluids ± vasoactive agents.
+However, other factors may also increase serum lactate levels in sepsis, including β{2} receptor stimulation from endogenous/exogenous catecholamines, impaired tissue oxygen extraction (mitochondrial ± microcirculatory dysfunction), liver dysfunction, and thiamine deficiency.

-To aid the clinician in his/her decision-making, Gattinoni and colleagues (pp. 582-589) in this issue of the Journal propose a conceptual model relating oxygen delivery and utilization, serum lactate concentration, and acidemia (4).
-They analyzed data from 1,741 ICU patients who were enrolled in the ALBIOS (Albumin Italian Outcome Sepsis) trial, using serum lactate, central venous oxygen saturation (Scv{O_2}), and blood gas measurements taken at study enrollment (5).
+To aid the clinician in his/her decision-making, Gattinoni and colleagues in this issue of the Journal propose a conceptual model relating oxygen delivery and utilization, serum lactate concentration, and acidemia (4).
+They analyzed data from 1741 intensive care unit (ICU) patients enrolled into the Albumin Italian Outcome Sepsis (ALBIOS) trial using serum lactate, central venous oxygen saturation (ScvO2) and blood gas measurements taken at study enrollment (5).
 Fundamentally, their proposed model frames two clinical questions:

-- 1. Is an elevated lactate level due to inadequate oxygen delivery and therefore potentially responsive to interventions that increase oxygen delivery? - 2.
-How does an elevated serum lactate level affect arterial pH and base excess?
+- Is an elevated lactate level due to inadequate oxygen delivery, and therefore potentially responsive to interventions that increase oxygen delivery? - 2.
+How does an elevated serum lactate affect arterial pH and base excess?